 With the results from our last two monthly competitions of the season now available the overall winners are decided, and here they are:

 Results - month 5 Colour prints 1.
 Wind and water, John Thom, 2.
 Am Garnh Corrie, Sandy McIntosh, 3.
 Junbird, Rob Buchan Monochrome prints 1.
 Lutheran church Iceland, John Thom, 2.
 We don't talk anymore, Doug Winton, 3.
 Art class day out, George Hay Colour PDI 1.
 Heron, John Thom, 2.
 Fishermans' hut, George Hay, 3.
 Wing walker, Rob Buchan Results - month 6 Colour prints 1.
 Mandarin, Julie Adams, 2=.
 Back lane busker, Sandy McIntosh, 2=.
 Checking the odds, Rob Buchan, 2=.
 The wedding party, John Thom, 3.
 Waterfalls, George Hay Monochrome prints 1.
 The Ashton, George Hay, 2=.
 Waiting to cross, Doug Winton, 2=.
 Swiss-Italian border, Sandy Mcintosh, 3.
 An Aberdeen Christmas, John Thom, Colour PDI 1.
 Lochnagar, Alistair Birnie, 2.
 Vienna windows, Alistair Birnie, 3=.
 Morning light, George Hay, 3=.
 It's lonely at Christmas, John Thom Overall results Colour prints 1.
 Sandy McIntosh, 2.
 George Hay, 3.
 John Thom Monochrome prints 1.
 George Hay, 2.
 John Thom, 3.
 Doug Winton Colour PDI 1=.
 John Thom, Alistair Birnie, 2.
 Rob Buchan, 3.
-George Hay Here are the results of our 4th monthly competition for prints and projected digital images (PDI).
+George Hay |

-|
+Categories |